jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Invisible Boy
 Set: The Herald
-**Remove Cosmic Enerby**
+**Remove Cosmic Energy**
-Legacy can pay for **Nega-Bands** by spending either a (Might/"Green") or Negative Zone Location.
-Spending a Negative Zone means turning a Location named Negative Zone face down in your resource row or discarding one from your hand.
-(It works just like using a regular Location to pay for a super power except you don't actually generate a power symbol.)
+**Remove Cosmic Energy** has no duration.
+Once you've named a super power (including one that is not currently in play if you like) enemy Supporting Characters can't use that power for the rest of the game.

 # Ironheart
 Set: Crossover